hrhirha/42OAuth-example/README.md

 In order to use the 42 API, you first need to create a "v2" application [here](https://profile.intra.42.fr/oauth/applications/new).

-you'll be asked to provide a REDIRECT URI, and it's the URI to where you will be redirected after the login is successfull. you can simply use: http://127.0.0.1:3000/auth/redirect
+you'll be asked to provide a REDIRECT URI, and it's the URI to where you will be redirected after the login is successful.

+you can simply use: http://127.0.0.1:3000/auth/redirect

 after you've created you app, add you UID and SECRET to .env which you'll need to create using .env.sample